 Plant Height (cm):

-The Plant height of Greengram was observed from 15 DAS to 60 DAS and highest plant height was observed at 60 DAS.
-Effect of Potassium and Sulphur on increasing plant height was observed among all the treatments.
-The significantly highest plant height (54.11 cm) was recorded in treatment T9 (Potassium at 30 kg/ha + Sulphur at 15 kg/ha) However, the treatments T3 and T4 were found to be statistically at par with T9.
-Whereas the minimum plant height (54.11) was found in treatment T10 NPK – 20-40-20 kg/ha (Control).
+The Plant height of Greengram was observed from 15 days after sowing (DAS) to 60 DAS, and the highest plant height was observed at 60 DAS.
+The effect of Potassium and Sulphur on increasing plant height was observed among all the treatments.
+The significantly highest plant height (54.11 cm) was recorded in treatment T9 (Potassium at 30 kg/ha + Sulphur at 15 kg/ha).
+However, the treatments T3 and T4 were found to be statistically at par with T9.
+Whereas the minimum plant height (54.11) was found in treatment T10 NPK–20–40–20 kg/ha (Control).
 The highest plant height may be due to the positive effects of potassium and micronutrients on the vegetative growth and accumulation of metabolic materials.
-Similar findings have been reported by Ali et al., (2007) and Kumar et al., (2014)
+Similar findings have been reported by Ali et al. (2007) and Kumar et al. (2014)

-Number of nodules per plant :
+Number of nodules per plant:

-The Number of nodules per plant of Greengram was observed from 15 DAS to 60 DAS and highest Number of nodules per plant as observed at 60 DAS.
-Effect of Potassium and Sulphur on Number of nodules per plant was observed among the all treatments.
+The number of nodules per plant of Greengram was observed from 15 DAS to 60 DAS, and the highest number of nodules per plant was observed at 60 DAS.
+The effect of potassium and sulphur on the number of nodules per plant was observed among all treatments.
 The significantly higher number of nodules per plant (5.33) was recorded with the treatment T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
 However, the treatments T2, T3, T4, T5, T6 and T7 were found to be statistically at par with T9.
-Where as the minimum number of nodules per plant (4.00) was found in treatment T10 NPK – 20-40-20 kg/ha (Control).
+Whereas the minimum number of nodules per plant (4.00) was found in treatment T10 NPK–20–40–20 kg/ha (Control).
 The application of potassium and sulphur significantly influenced the nodulation process in greengram.
 The highest number of nodules was observed with the combined application of 30 kg/ha potassium and 15 kg/ha sulphur, indicating a synergistic effect on nitrogen fixation.
-The positive impact of Sulphur on nodulation can be attributed to its role in enhancing the activity of nitrogenase and ferredoxin, enzymes crucial for nitrogen fixation in leguminous plants.
+The positive impact of sulphur on nodulation can be attributed to its role in enhancing the activity of nitrogenase and ferredoxin, enzymes crucial for nitrogen fixation in leguminous plants.
 Similar findings were reported by Kumar et. al. (2002).
-S application significantly improved the nodule numbers at all the growth stages at varying levels.
+The application of S significantly improved the nodule numbers at all the growth stages at varying levels.

 Number of branches per plant:

-The Number of branches per plant of Greengram was observed from 15 DAS to 60 DAS and highest Number of branches per plant as observed at 60 DAS.
-Effect of Potassium and Sulphur on Number of branches per plant was observed among the all treatments. significantly higher number of branches per plant (7.90) was recorded with the treatment T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
-However, the treatments T7 were found to be statistically at par with T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
-Whereas the minimum number of branches per plant (6.67) was found in treatment T10 NPK – 20-40-20 kg/ha (Control).
+The number of branches per plant of Greengram was observed from 15 DAS to 60 DAS, and the highest number of branches per plant was observed at 60 DAS.
+The effect of potassium and sulphur on the number of branches per plant was observed among all treatments.
+A significantly higher number of branches per plant (7.90) was recorded with the treatment T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
+However, the treatment T7 was found to be statistically at par with T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
+Whereas the minimum number of branches per plant (6.67) was found in treatment T10 NPK–20–40–20 kg/ha (Control).
 The consistent and significant increase in the number of tillers with the application of potassium (30 kg/ha) and Sulphur (15 kg/ha) may be attributed to improved soil physical conditions and balanced nutrient availability, which enhance protein synthesis and cell division, creating a favorable environment for branches.

 Plant dry weight (g/plant):